hakimifr/realmeUI-debloater/README.md

   1. Do a Google search on how to set up adb and fastboot for your linux distro.
      For example:
          Fedora: `sudo dnf install android-tools`.
-         Ubuntu: `sudo apt install adb fastboot` (side note: this will install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version.)
+         Ubuntu: `sudo apt install adb fastboot` (side note: this will install a slightly outdated version of adb and fastboot. use [this installer](https://github.com/Hakimi0804/realmeUI-debloater/releases/download/v1.0/ubuntu-adb-setup.sh) to install latest version).
   2. Enable USB debugging.
 Find it on developer option.
   3. Connect the phone to the pc.
   4. Launch terminal and enter this command:
      `adb devices` (check your phone, there should be a prompt asking you to grant USB debugging.
-Tick always allow and press allow.)
+Tick always allow and press allow).
   5. Enter in `adb devices` again to check if your device is authorised.
 If you see `SERIAL_NUMBER   DEVICE` on cmd, congratulations, you've done the setup properly.

 - Executing the script: